Programs

 - Demonstrate foundational knowledge of criminal justice and criminology, including practical and technical skills and competencies required by many law enforcement agencies and private security firms.

-In addition to fulfilling the outcomes of the Bachelor of Science in Criminal Justice program, students completing the concentration in Small Business Management will:
+In addition to fulfilling the outcomes of the Bachelor of Science in Criminal Justice program, students completing the concentration in Small Business Management will: - Understand how to manage the financial, sales and public relations issues associated with small business ownership.

 - Demonstrate the writing, critical thinking, presentation and business development skills necessary to succeed in promoting and managing a small business.